ShakH00/OMGame/docs/networking/planning.md

 Select and join games from the available library.
 - View and challenge other players by searching their profile.
 - Communicate during gameplay using a basic in-game chat.

+### Iteration Deliverable Requirements
+#### 1
+**Focus on designing and planning rather than code.**

+"You will need to construct a project task timeline, use case descriptions/diagrams, structure diagrams (Class Diagrams), and any other diagrams/documents you feel will best help you plan your work."

+- Planning documents:

+  Prepare any planning documents that you might need which lists all of the milestones, task completion dates, etc., for the programming part of your project.
+You should use these documents throughout your project to keep on track.
+Do not include personal/group info, and submit these to the public Dropbox.
+You should plan to begin working on the code for your project as soon as possible (especially before the P2 deadline).
+- Structure Diagram:

+  Include a `class_diagram.png` or `class_diagram.svg` that documents your program's most important, vital or complex parts.
+Include all the parts you consider vital, but feel free to abstract what isn’t essential.
+Do not include personal/group info; submit this to the public Dropbox.
+- Use Case Descriptions/Diagram:

+  Create a `use_case_descriptions.pdf` that includes a diagram and the use cases that cover your most important interactions.
+Do not include personal/group info; submit this to the public Dropbox.
+- Other diagrams/documentation:

+  Include any other diagrams or documentation that would help a third party understand your development strategy and be able to critique it.
+Do not include personal/group info; submit these to the public Dropbox.